seikamoomoo/CS11-capstone/scrum-report.md

 ### Sprint Goal
 Create functioning app based off existing open source software AgiSoft MetaShape\
 Clean up our working user-interface using qml / pyqt, connect our now functional Unreal Engine Plugin to our UI in progress.
+We must scan our own classroom environment to use as a baseline and example.
+During this scan we should record the process as it would be a good way to demonstrate functionality.

 ### Product Log
 AgiSoft Script\